 In the event of a natural disaster that prompts an appeal by the Disaster Emergency Committee (DEC), Allianz will respond by offering an immediate one-off payroll giving facility through which employees can make a tax-efficient donation to the disaster appeal.
 This donation will be channelled through Care International, our chosen international emergency partner for employee donations in the UK.

 Crises occur regularly throughout the world.
 We cannot respond to them all.
 DEC Appeals are reserved for major disasters and emergencies which cannot be dealt with by the usual in-country coping mechanisms, and where DEC member agencies are in a position to respond quickly and effectively.
 DEC Members have to be able to make a difference and be confident that they can spend public donations effectively.

-We encourage all our employees to contribute their time, skills and passion to their local communities and support them with 10 hours paid volunteering leave each year.
+We encourage all our employees to contribute their time, skills and passion to their local communities.
 We believe volunteering is a great way for employees to develop communication and leadership skills as well as building relationships within teams.
 Our employees take pride in supporting their local communities and they tell us that its one of the things that makes us a great place to work.

 Our Corporate Community Investment (CCI) data is collected on an annual basis (January to December).

 |Year||Cash donations (£)||Cost of Volunteering (£)||Management time (£)||Total CCI(£)|

 |Year||Employees participating in volunteering (%)||Number of hours volunteering|